 Note: The default view is shown in the automatic mode.
-See Automatic and Manual Modes (on page 118).
+See Automatic and Manual Modes (on page 140).

 Mode Data entered Automatic mode The LCD display cycles through both the transfer switch/inlet and overcurrent protector information.
 This is the default.
-Overcurrent protector information is available only when you PX3TS has overcurrent protectors.
+Overcurrent protector information is available only when your PX3TS has overcurrent protectors.
 Inlet overview The LCD display cycles through the transfer switch/inlet information only.

-- To enable the front panel outlet-switching function, select the "Outlet switching" checkbox. - To enable the front panel actuator-control function, select the "Peripheral actuator control" checkbox. - The built-in beeper's mute control function is enabled per default.
-To disable it, deselect the "Mute beeper" checkbox. - By default the front panel RCM self-test function, if available, is enabled.
-See Disabling or Enabling Front Panel RCM Self-Test.
+- To enable the front panel actuator-control function, select the 'Peripheral actuator control' checkbox. - The built-in beeper's mute control function is enabled per default.
+To disable it, deselect the 'Mute beeper' checkbox. - By default the front panel RCM self-test function, if available, is enabled.
+See Disabling or Enabling Front Panel RCM Self-Test. - 3.
+Click Save.